 For most of us, our websites are a general platform for sales.
 As such, since we’re often handling personal data for our customers, they need to be GDPR compliant; that is to say, they need to use specific data protection measures to operate legally in the European Union.

-It’s required by law for every company to document every customer relationship, retain data for two years and make it easy for people to opt-out of having their data passed on to third parties.
-As a small business, it’s essential to know which policies and guidelines you need to adhere to have your website on the right side of the law, and this post will help you with that.
+It’s required by law for every company to document its customer relationships, retain data for two years, and make it easy for people to opt-out of having their data passed on to third parties.
+As a small business, it’s often difficult to know where you stand with this; still, you should always be aware of which policies and guidelines you need to adhere to in order to keep your website on the right side of the law, and this post will help with that.

-5. One of the key aims of GDPR is to enable anyone to request access to the personal information held by any business.
+- One of the key aims of GDPR is to enable anyone to request access to the personal information held by any business.
 For example, customers may ask for copies of invoices, contract documents, or financial data held by the business.
-The regulation also sets out the process for getting such information and clarifies how the law will be implemented.
-Information should be available if customers ask for it, and unless there are exceptional circumstances, the data must be available within 14 days of the request.
+The regulation also sets out the process for obtaining such information and clarifies how the law will be implemented.
+Information should be available if customers ask for it, and unless there are exceptional circumstances, the data must be made available within 14 days of the request.

 - Whenever you create or update a data record on a website, there is a chance that information could be lost or altered forever.
 This is known as the “right to be forgotten.”
 With GDPR, that right is even greater because it applies to all services and commercial activities, including your digital activities on social media and other online platforms.
 In addition, users have the right to have their personal information removed from databases that hold information on third-party websites if they have given prior informed consent or if the data is inaccurate, obsolete, or in breach of data protection laws.